 While it’s true that woodscrews are a strong, practical and economical way to join pieces of wood for furniture, they usually fall short when it comes to good looks.
 That’s why it’s standard practice to hide wood screws used in furniture and woodworking projects you care about.
-But success involves more than meets the eye, especially since new options for hiding screws are now available.
+But success involves more than meets the eye, especially since new options for hiding screw heads are now available.

 The classiest approach involves covering installed screws with wooden plugs, but before you get that far you need to do some planning.
 That’s because several elements must fit together with tight tolerances for success.
-Start by looking at the plugs themselves below.
+Start by looking at the wooden plugs themselves below.

 Traditional wooden screw plugs are nothing more than slices of dowel, but since ready-made tapered plugs have become inexpensive and plentiful, there’s no reason to use anything else.
-Tapers are best because they make it easy to get a drum-tight fit with the surrounding hole.
+Tapers are best because they make it easy to get a drum-tight fit with the surrounding hole edge.
 Even a small gap around a cylindrical plug looks pretty bad.
 Tapered plugs get tapped into a hole of the right size, filling the gap around the perimeter for a nice, tight job.

-These days woodworking supply outlets everywhere carry two kinds of tapered plugs.
+These days woodworking supply outlets everywhere carry two kinds of tapered wooden plugs.
 There’s the original type with end grain showing on the top, and the kind with edge-grain visible on the top.
 End-grain plugs soak up stain more readily, making them ideal wherever you want plugs to become prominent visual design elements in the completed project.
 Edge-grain plugs, on the other hand, are designed for invisibility.
 They have the same grain orientation you’re likely to find on the face of most boards, and they’re available in different wood species.